Anuayshh/Expt7-MAD/README.md

 # Ex.No:7 Develop an android application to display the place name with image using list view in android studio.

+## DATE : 27/09/2023

 ## AIM:
 To create and develop the application to display the place name with image using list view in android studio

 ## EQUIPMENTS REQUIRED:
 Android Studio(Latest Version)

 ## ALGORITHM:

+### Step 1:
-Step 1: Open Android Stdio and then click on File -> New -> New project.
+Open Android Stdio and then click on File -> New -> New project.

+### Step 2:
-Step 2: Then type the Application name as “listview″ and click Next.
+Then type the Application name as “listview″ and click Next.

+### Step 3:
-Step 3: Then select the Minimum SDK as shown below and click Next.
+Then select the Minimum SDK as shown below and click Next.

+### Step 4:
-Step 4: Then select the Empty Activity and click Next.
+Then select the Empty Activity and click Next.
 Finally click Finish.

+### Step 5:
-Step 5: Design layout in activity_main.xml.
+Design layout in activity_main.xml.

+### Step 6:
-Step 6: Get contacts details and Display details give in MainActivity file.
+Get contacts details and Display details give in MainActivity file.

+### Step 7:
-Step 7: Save and run the application.
+Save and run the application.

 ## PROGRAM:
 ```
-/*
 Program to print the list of item.
 Developed by:V R ANU AYSHWARYA
 Registeration Number :212221040016
-*/
 ```
-## activity_main.xml
+## activity_main.xml:
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <androidx.constraintlayout.widget.ConstraintLayout xmlns:android="http://schemas.android.com/apk/res/android"